Skip to main content

 • Organisations already in receipt of funding from the Department of Foreign Affairs and/or other Government Departments/public bodies are eligible to apply for this fund, although activities supported must be distinct and additional to those being supported by other Government funding schemes.

-4. Grant amounts
+4. Grant Amounts

-In 2023, the Fund will award up to a total of €500,000 to a number of cross-border projects.
+It is envisaged that a total of up to €1m will be made available in this round to support successful projects.
 Grants awarded through the Fund will be made on a once-off basis to support the project activities outlined in a given application for a period of up to 12 months’ duration.

 Applications are particularly sought which will foster sustained engagement among civic society organisations at a regional, national or sectoral level.

-Funding awards of up €25,000 per successful project will generally be made, with scope for awards of a maximum of €50,000 where necessary for bigger projects.
 While this Fund will support organisations collaborating with one another on a North South basis, grants will be awarded to one lead organisation to support the collaborative activities outlined in a given application.

 The Shared Island Civic Society Fund is designed to provide project/programme funding, not institutional core support.
 Grants will therefore be awarded only to cover direct project/programme costs associated with a project/programme with a clear North South dimension involving civic society organisations on both sides of the border.
 Grants will not be awarded to cover established operational costs, such as core salaries and overheads.

-5. How to apply
+5. How to Apply

-In completing the application form, applicants were asked to clearly demonstrate that their projects will deliver on the Fund’s overall objective to deepen cross-border and all-island collaboration, North and South.
+In completing the application form, applicants must clearly demonstrate that their projects will deliver on the Fund’s overall objective to deepen cross-border and all-island collaboration, North and South.
 Applications must provide details of both cross-border partners and set out how collaboration between these partners will strengthen North South civic, economic, cultural, and/or political links.
 The objectives, deliverables, costs, and timescales for this collaboration must also be clearly set out in the application.
 Applications will be prioritised based on how strongly they meet these criteria and align with the objectives of the Fund.

 Any questions should also be directed to sharedislandcsfund@dfa.ie.

-Please note that certain documents must be included along with the application, including letters of commitment from each group and applicant organisations’ most recent annual accounts.
+Please note that certain documents must be included along with the application, including letters of commitment from each group applicant organisations’ most recent annual accounts.
 If you are applying for a grant of €10,000 or more, you are required to provide a valid Tax Clearance Certificate.
 A Tax Clearance Certificate is issued by the Irish Revenue Commissioners and is required to process a payment from any Irish Government Department, regardless of where in the world the payee is located.
 Obtaining a resident or non-resident tax clearance certificate is a very straightforward process which can be completed by email.
 Details on how to obtain a Tax Clearance Certificate can be found here.
 The Revenue Commissioners will issue a tax clearance certificate, and it is this certificate which should be submitted with your online funding application.

 6. Reporting